davecoulter/YSE_PZ/docs/install.rst

 Once all this has been set up, you can run the TNS cron with::

-  python manage.py runcrons YSE_App.util.TNS_Synopsis.TNS_uploads.TNS_recent --force
+  python manage.py runcrons YSE_App.data_ingest.TNS_uploads.TNS_recent --force

 Every time you run this command (manually or with a cron, e.g., `<https://www.man7.org/linux/man-pages/man5/crontab.5.html>`_), this will grab transients uploaded to TNS or updated within the last day.
 To change the time interval (in YSE, we do